Create a generative AI app that uses your own data

 The file is opened in a code editor.

-• your_project_endpoint: Replace with the connection string for your project (copied from the project Overview page in the Azure AI Foundry portal)
+• your_index: Replace with your index name from the Data + indexes page for your project in the Azure AI Foundry portal (it should be brochures-index).

-5. After you’ve replaced the placeholders, within the code editor, use the CTRL+S command or Right-click > Save to save your changes and then use the CTRL+Q command or Right-click > Quit to close the code editor while keeping the cloud shell command line open.
+9. After you’ve replaced the placeholders, in the code editor, use the CTRL+S command or Right-click > Save to save your changes and then use the CTRL+Q command or Right-click > Quit to close the code editor while keeping the cloud shell command line open.

 Explore code to implement the RAG pattern